“It could probably be shown by facts and figures that there is no distinctly native American criminal class except Congress.”

 *At the time of Twain’s speech, Old Probabilities was the widely-used nickname of Cleveland Abbe, first scientist of the American Weather Bureau, predecessor to the National Weather Service.

-An excerpt from Roughing It by Mark Twain, this chapter from his time amongst the silver miners of Virginia City in the southwest corner of Nevada.
-He was in the thick of things in Virginia, arriving not long after the Comstock Lode was discovered about ten years after the California Gold Rush.
-Sam Clemens first used his pen name here in 1863 as editor for the Virginia City Daily Territorial Enterprise.
+An excerpt from Roughing It by Mark Twain, this chapter from his time among the silver miners of Virginia City in the southwest corner of Nevada.
+He was in the thick of things in Virginia City, arriving not long after the Comstock Lode was discovered about ten years after the California Gold Rush.
+Sam Clemens used his pen name for the first time here in 1863 as editor for the Virginia City Daily Territorial Enterprise.

 Every now and then, in these days, the boys used to tell me I ought to get one Jim Blaine to tell me the stirring story of his grandfather’s old ram – but they always added that I must not mention the matter unless Jim was drunk at the time – just comfortably and sociably drunk.
 They kept this up until my curiosity was on the rack to hear the story.
 I got to haunting Blaine; but it was of no use, the boys always found fault with his condition; he was often moderately but never satisfactorily drunk.
 I never watched a man’s condition with such absorbing interest, such anxious solicitude; I never so pined to see a man uncompromisingly drunk before.
 At last, one evening I hurried to his cabin, for I learned that this time his situation was such that even the most fastidious could find no fault with it – he was tranquilly, serenely, symmetrically drunk – not a hiccup to mar his voice, not a cloud upon his brain thick enough to obscure his memory.
 As I entered, he was sitting upon an empty powder-keg, with a clay pipe in one hand and the other raised to command silence.
 His face was round, red, and very serious; his throat was bare and his hair tumbled; in general appearance and costume he was a stalwart miner of the period.
 On the pine table stood a candle, and its dim light revealed “the boys” sitting here and there on bunks, candle-boxes, powder-kegs, etc. They said: